jeffrey6557/Finance-Research/README.md

 - ADV: volume of advancing stocks at time t minus that of declining stocks
 - Past k-period change in price
 - Past k-period log return
-- Past k-period stochastic oscillator %K and stochastic oscillator % D
+- Past k-period stochastic oscillator %K and stochastic oscillator %D
-- Larry William's R
+- Larry William's R%
 - Disparity
 - Day of week
 The parameter k is selected by the author within a range of 5 days for all indicators.
 For exponential moving averages, k = 1,2,3...,10,15,20,25.

-### Feature Selection
+## Feature Selection
 With the above technical indicators, and 3 types of (lagged intraday/overnight/daily) cross-sectional returns, plus the last available price of the target region, we have more than 60 input features with much redundant information.
 From practice, it adds noise that the neural network confuses with signals so that the results are not satisfactory.
 We use 1000 Random Forest Regressors with Mean Square Error as the criterion for selecting the top 20 optimal features in the total in-sample period (i.e. the samples that model is allowed to see in during training and validation).

-### Neural Network Architecture
+## Neural Network Architecture
 - A 2-layer fully-connected network: 20 input units - 24 hidden units - 3 hidden units - 1 output unit
 - Mean Square Loss function
 - ADAM optimizer